 Estimated Cost: $275 – $325

-Not only has this helmet earned the Department of Transportation’s (DOT) approval, but it also exceeds many of the safety standards set out by the government institution.
-The helmet’s thick foam lining and generous padding work together to protect you in a crash.
+This helmet exceeds many of the safety standards set out by the Department of Transportation’s (DOT).
+Its thick foam lining and generous padding work together to offer maximum head protection in a crash.
 However, LS2 Helmets hasn’t traded away comfort and convenience for the sake of safety.

 Plus, the cheek pads are designed to prevent hot spots from forming inside the helmet.
 Combined with an adjustable ventilation system – which enables you to react to sudden shifts in the weather – the Valiant is a top performer under any condition.

 Our Geeks’ favorite feature: the quick release chin strap.
 It takes just seconds to put on or take off this head armor.
-Bottom line: built in Barcelona, this helmet has global appeal – whether you’re riding in colder climes or cruising along sunbaked beaches, it offers the perfect balance of safety and comfort.
+Bottom line: There’s a reason why this helmet has global appeal – whether you’re riding in colder climes or cruising along sunbaked beaches, it offers the perfect balance of safety and comfort.

 Scorpion EXO Unisex-Adult Modular/Flip Up Adventure Touring Motorcycle Helmet